dhicks6345789/web-console/README.md

 # Web Console
-Provides a simple web interface for command-line applications - quickly publish your Python / Bash / Powershell / Batch / etc script as a basic web app.
+Provides a simple web interface for command-line applications - quickly publish a Python / Bash / Powershell / Batch / etc script as a basic web app.
 Turns STDOUT into formatted text, alerts and progress indicators.

 Cross-platform, runs as a self-contained web server, binaries are available for Windows, Linux (including Raspberry Pi) and MacOS.
 The install process includes setup as a service on each platform and, optionally, for the cross-platform [tunnelto.dev](https://tunnelto.dev/) service to provide an HTTPS-secured connection through a firewall.